 We apologize, but we cannot offer short or long-term boarding or dog-sitting services while you ride.

-Pet fees are $15.00 per pet, per night for campsites and $20.00 per pet per night for cabins, and you can add them to your bill during the reservation process.
+Pet fees are $10.00 per pet, per night for campsites and $20.00 per pet per night for cabins, and you can add them to your bill during the reservation process.

 What are my options if I have a mechanical problem during vacation?
 Where’s the nearest bike shop?

 --We have a bike stand, basic tools, basic parts and have all the cell phone numbers of the local bike shop owners.
 If it’s something relatively simple, we’re happy to assist onsite.
 For major mechanical issues, you’ll visit our friends at Cartecay Bike Shop in Ellijay, just 12 miles from our property.

 Do you rent bikes?